-Aims: Reported health behavior change intervention attrition rates vary considerably, from 10% to more than 80%, depending on the type and setting of the treatment programme.
-A better understanding of the determinants of programme adherence are required.
+Objectives: Reported health behaviour change intervention attrition rates vary considerably, from 10% to more than 80%, depending on the type and setting of the treatment programme.
+A better understanding of the determinants of programme adherence is required.
 Between March and August 2020, a convenience sample of 44 individual telephone interviews, as well as 42 online Qualtrics surveys took place.
-The aim was to explore perceived barriers, facilitators and opportunities for participation, sustained participation as well as initial non-participation to better understand reasons for attrition in online delivery during the COVID-19 lockdown amongst vulnerable and under-served groups within an Integrated Healthy Lifestyle Service (IHLS).
+The objective was to explore perceived barriers, facilitators, and opportunities for participation, sustained participation as well as initial non-participation to better understand reasons for attrition in online delivery during the COVID-19 lockdown among vulnerable and under-served groups within an Integrated Healthy Lifestyle Service (IHLS).

-Methods: This resulted in a total of 86 (33 male) individuals comprising intervention clients, including children and young people (CYP) (n=16), manual workers (n=7), Black, Asian or Minority Ethnic (BAME) (n=19), physical disability (n=8), learning disability (n=6), and those from areas of high deprivation (n=19), as well as IHLS practitioners (n=11).
+Methods: A convenience sample of 44 individual telephone interviews, as well as 42 online Qualtrics surveys resulted in a total of 86 (33 male) individuals comprising intervention clients.
+Clients included children and young people (n = 16), manual workers (n = 7), Black, Asian or Minority Ethnic (n = 19), physical disability (n = 8), learning disability (n = 6), and those from areas of high deprivation (n = 19), as well as Integrated Healthy Lifestyle Service practitioners (n = 11).

-Results: The study revealed that more resources and support are needed for BAME, manual worker, learning disability, and high deprivation sub-groups in order to reduce attrition rates.
-Specifically, a lack of technological equipment and competence of using such equipment was identified as key barriers to initial and sustained attendance among these vulnerable and underserved sub-groups during the COVID-19 lockdown.
+Results: The study revealed that more resources and support are needed for Black, Asian or Minority Ethnic; manual worker; learning disability; and high-deprivation sub-groups in order to reduce attrition rates.
+Specifically, a lack of technological equipment and competence of using such equipment was identified as key barriers to initial and sustained attendance among these vulnerable and under-served sub-groups during the COVID-19 lockdown.

-Conclusion: The pattern of differences in attrition during the COVID-19 lockdown suggests that further research is required to explore how best to ensure online health behavior change offers are scalable and accessible to all.
+Conclusion: The pattern of differences in attrition during the COVID-19 lockdown suggests that further research is required to explore how best to ensure online health behaviour change offers are scalable and accessible to all.